DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

-displaying high levels of digital inclusion despite experiencing other disadvantages.[^48] As part of our research in the outstations, we routinely asked people questions about their internet use, as well as what they would like to learn to do in order to understand how the residents responded to the opportunities of being online.
+displaying high levels of digital inclusion despite experiencing other disadvantages.[^48] As part of our research in the outstations, we routinely asked people questions about their internet use, as well as what they would like to learn to do, in order to understand how the residents responded to the opportunities of being online.
 Determining whether Indigenous Australians living in remote areas were making different choices from other Australians, and why, was one of the